amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

               features and the location informatoin
             - binary classifier problem.

+# Instance segmentation
+- SOLOv2: Dynamic and Fast Instance Segmentation
+    - 10/3/2020
+    - the mask branch is based on a dynamic convolutional operation.
+That is, the kernel is the output of another layer.
+In this case, the space can be reduced and the computational cost can also be reduced.

 # Object Detection
+- End-to-End Object Detection with Fully Convolutional Network
+    - arxiv 12/2020
+    - key
+        - remove the NMS
+        - one-to-one mapping based on the multiplication of the confidence and the IoU. confidence has an exponental factor of 0.2.
+Iou has a factor of 0.8.
+If it only relies on confidence or regresion, the accuracy is much worse (more than 10 points' gap).
+        - added one module based on 3-d max pooling, but not sure the underlying reason behind it.
+        - on coco, the accuracy is comparable with fcos + nms.
+On CrowdHuman, it is much better, and the reason could be the NMS as NMS could easily make mistake in crowded scene.
+- Sparse R-CNN: End-to-End Object Detection with Learnable Proposals
+    - arxiv 11/2020
+    - key
+        - the proposal box is learnable. it is not from RPN.
+        - the proposal feature is also learnable.
+        - iteratitve prediction is used for predicting the box coordinate and category.
+- OneNet: Towards End-to-End One-Stage Object Detection
+    - arxiv 12/2020
+    - key
+        - one point as positive.
+The matching cost is based on location loss and classification loss as well, and use addition to combine.
+        - only one feature map is used with stride = 4.
+        - cascading the features.
+- YOLOv4: Optimal Speed and Accuracy of Object Detection
+    - 4/2020
+    - designed several components to improve the od
+- Distance-IoU Loss: Faster and Better Learning for Bounding Box Regression
+    - 11/2019
+    - some variant of GIOU loss.
+DIOU and CIOU.
+- AutoAssign: Differentiable Label Assignment for Dense Object Detection
+    - arxiv 7/2020
+    - very interesting paper to make the assignment learnable.
 - Improving Object Detection with Selective Self-supervised Self-training
     - eccv
     - label propagation with an extra network to judge if the psuedo gt is good